CyberLagomorph/Cyber-Rabbit-Hole/README.md

 <h1 align="center">Cyber Rabbit Hole</h1>
-Playing around with Github and making lists to learn and stay interested.
-I have no idea what I am doing.
+> Playing around with Github and making lists to learn and stay interested.
+I have no idea what I am doing but I like compiling info sources.